jseusx/CSCI4120/README.md

 ```console
 pip3 install -r requirements.txt
 ```
-Additionally, al folders will have their own seperate README's with instructions on how to run the programs.
+Additionally, all folders will have their own seperate README's with instructions on how to run the programs.